-DIAS detailed 3D model can create a complete base-line data set prior to the introduction of infrastructure which is critical for risk management in avoiding hazards in the future.
+DIAS detailed 3D models can create a complete base-line data set prior to the introduction of infrastructure which is critical for risk management in avoiding hazards in the future.

 3D IP and Resistivity